Share your knowledge with your colleagues!

 You can submit up to two session proposals per conference.
 Instructions on how to submit multiple proposals are listed on the proposal site.

-Proposals that are geared to our knowledgeable, highly educated, and experienced audience; present new information on various points of view; experienced presenter(s); timeliness and relevance of the topic; usefulness of information; and potential to attract and engage conference attendees.
+We invite proposals that are geared to our knowledgeable, highly educated, and experienced audience; present new information on various points of view; feature experienced presenter(s); focus on timely and relevant topics; include useful information to our audience of IECs; and have the potential to attract and engage conference attendees.
 Proposals that seem designed to promote a particular program, school, or product, will not be accepted.

 We look for a wide range of session topics that will be valuable to various groups of attendees, including:

 IECA will give priority to sessions using presenters from more than one institution or program, as diverse points of view are preferred.
 This includes sessions that feature presenters from multiple schools, or feature an IEC along with an admission representative or service.
 An ideal number of presenters is 3-4 on a panel.
-Sessions from IECA’s Spring Conference in Austin can be downloaded here, and may provide you with a sense of accepted sessions.
+Sessions from IECA’s previous conference can be downloaded here, and may provide you with a sense of accepted sessions.

 • Challenge attendees to think of new solutions in independent educational consulting